Mien van Wulfften Palthe: Career

 When the congress ended two delegations of women were formed to meet with European heads state over the next several months.
 Jane Addams and Jacobs led one group of women while Rosika Schwimmer and Chrystal Macmillan led another.
 The women who made up the delegations included Broese, Emily Greene Balch, Rosa Genoni, Alice Hamilton, Lola Maverick Lloyd, Cornelia Ramondt-Hirschmann, and Julia Grace Wales and were divided according to whether their countries were involved in the war.
 Those from countries who were active combatants visited neutral countries and those who were from countries which were neutral visited the governments of countries involved in the war.
 The women secured agreement from reluctant Foreign Ministers, who overall felt that a mediating body would be ineffective.
 Nevertheless, they agreed to participate, or not impede creation of a neutral mediating body, if other nations agreed and if President Woodrow Wilson would initiate a body.
 In the midst of the war, Wilson refused.

 In 1918, Broese used her theatrical talents to present a performance for the Hague chapter of the Vereeniging voor Vrouwenkiesrecht, parodying Parliamentary actions concerning women's suffrage.
 The following year at the Women's Peace Congress held between 12 and 17 May in Zurich, she was one of the featured speakers, just four months before Queen Wilhelmina signed into law women's right to vote.
 Shortly thereafter, she and her husband helped Aletta Jacobs move to The Hague and provided her with financial support, as she had lost her earnings due to poor investments.
 For the remainder of her life, Jacobs was financially supported by Broese and her family.

 Once the suffrage fight was won, Broese turned her energies toward the peace movement.
 In 1924, she became treasurer of the national branch of the WILPF.
 That same year, she helped organize the festivities to celebrate Jacob's 70th birthday.
 When Jacobs died in 1929, Broese was designated as her sole heir.
 She provided a burial space in her family's mausoleum in Loenen op de Veluwe for Jacobs and worked to create a monument in Driehuis to join Jacobs' remains with her husband, Carel Victor Gerritsen's remains.
 Gerritsen and Jacobs' remains were reinterred at this monument in Westerveld Cemetery in 1931.
 She continued as treasurer of the Dutch branch of the WILPF until 1940.

 Death and legacy

-Broese passed away on 11 November 1960 from leukemia.
+Broese died on 11 November 1960 from leukemia.
 She was buried in the Broese family estate of Groenouwe.
 As Jacobs' heir, Broese donated the papers of Aletta Jacobs to Rosa Manus one of the founders of the International Archives for the Women's Movement.
 The majority of the papers were looted by the Nazis in 1940 and not returned to the Netherlands until a decade after they were rediscovered in a secret archive in Russia in 1992.
 Jacobs' papers now are housed at the Atria Institute in Amsterdam, as are Broese's archival records.